aansaarii/cloudsuite-tuning/data-caching/qemu/README.md

 `test-cloud-dc-qemu.sh [qflex directory] [to prepare or not: true/false]`

 the prepare option tells the script to whether delete the disc image, extract it from scratch and create data caching or just use the docker installed ubuntu.

+I was trying to put some ubuntu disk image and some snapshot for data caching in the last day but I failed to do that.
+But I tried the above procedure and it was working.